 Rik Lander is an artist who creates live events where audience members become players with agency over events in the story.
 Rather than experiencing emotions via empathy with actors, players experience them themselves.
-He is also a Senior Lecturer in the School of Art and Design at UWE.
+He is also a Senior Lecturer at UWE.

 Phil D Hall has been engaged in the definition and creation of commercially viable Conversational Artificial Intelligence for the last 16 years.
 His interest is in building and consulting on semi-automated information gathering and ChatBot delivery, particularly with respect to: infotainment, healthcare and education.
 He is a keen supporter of online community and culture and a champion towards acceptable ethics and privacy in Cyberspace.

 Patrick Crogan is Associate Professor at UWE and a member of the Digital Cultures Research Centre and resident of the Pervasive Media Studio at the Watershed.
 He researches a range of digital cultural forms from video games to animation to drones.

 This project wouldn't have been possible without generous support from many people, including: